 Foundation governors in Church schools are those appointed by the Church authorities.
 Often in Anglican schools the incumbent of the parish will be a member of the Local Academy Committee, by virtue of his/her office – this is called an ex-officio governor.
 Other foundation governors will mostly be active lay people.

 The current Local Academy Committee is detailed below (with pen portraits).
-The Chair and Vice Chair were re-elected during the first Local Academy Meeting in September 2018.

 My name is Sue Wedgwood.
 I work for St. Chad's Academies Trust and have been involved in education for many years!
 I have been a Headteacher and Adviser and enjoy working with schools.
 I have been working with Mr Andrews and Dawley for four years now and am very proud of what has been achieved.
 The children at Dawley are absolutely super and are working really hard.
 The Local Academy Committee can support the children , staff and parents to ensure that the children have great learning opportunities and experiences while they are at Dawley.
 They deserve the very best!